luiscassih/ssr-react-base/README.md

 	-> client.tsx				| Contains component routing, it will be execute first on browser, hydrates the server rendered react with your browser react.

 	-> controller.ts			| This is server side, here is where you check for your users, calls database and other server stuff, and finally, build the props to pass to the React component.
+Don't forget to use res.render(Component: React.FC, clientId: string, props: Object) to generate the output html for the client to load your React's app.

 	-> styles.scss				| I recommend to scope your component here, make a class with your component's name, and add this file to the global src/assets/styles/base.scss